open-telemetry/opamp-spec/specification.md

 Aggregate hash of all remotely installed packages.

-The Agent SHOULD include this value in subsequent [PackageStatuses](#packagestatuses-message) messages.
+The Client SHOULD include this value in subsequent [PackageStatuses](#packagestatuses-message) messages.
 This in turn allows the Server to identify that a different set of packages is available for the Agent and specify the available packages in the next ServerToAgent message.